emmaghl/QCP_7/README.md

 ]
 qc.add_gate_to_circuit(oracle)
 ```
 This contains a time step that adds a double gate to the circuit.
 The control bit is `0`, and the target qubit is `1`.
-This is the same ordering of control and target qubits for every double gate.

-Following Grover's algorithm, we add the section where the amplitudes amplify,
+This is the same order of control and target qubits for every double gate.
+Following Grover's algorithm, the amplitude amplification can start to be added,
 ```python
 half_of_amplification = [
     (["H", "H", "H"], [[0], [1], [2]]),